ropensci/roweb3/content/blog/2026-01-13-palaeoverse-ssi-grant/index.md

 The package does not provide implementations of statistical analyses, rather it provides auxiliary functions to help streamline analyses and improve code readability and reproducibility.
 - The [rphylopic](https://rphylopic.palaeoverse.org/) package[^2] allows users to add silhouettes of organisms from the [PhyloPic database](https://www.phylopic.org/) to plots generated in base R and ggplot2. rphylopic was originally developed and maintained by [Scott Chamberlain](/author/scott-chamberlain/) for rOpenSci.
-The Palaeoverse team refactored the entire package, released v.1.0.0, and has been maintaining the package since.
+In 2023 the Palaeoverse team took on maintenance of rphylopic, refactored the entire package, and released v1.0.0.
 - The [rmacrostrat](https://rmacrostrat.palaeoverse.org/) package[^3] provides streamlined and improved accessibility to the geological database [Macrostrat](https://macrostrat.org/).
 The package provides functionality for querying the database via the dedicated API and retrieving various geological data (such as lithostratigraphic units) and definitions/metadata associated with those data and Macrostrat more broadly.
 - The [sepkoski](https://sepkoski.palaeoverse.org/) package[^4] provides access to Sepkoski’s fossil marine animal genera compendium[^5][^6].